 How to remodel a camper trailer easy and cheap, especially if you don’t have a lot of time to get it done

 We bought this old and tired looking camper because it was waiting for me to make it pretty.
 I heard him say “buy me” and this is what we did.
 The next day I started making color schemes, searching for ideas, and hunting for material.

 This is how our Travel Trailer looks after the remodel:

 Now is the best time to buy a used camper or RV, especially if you are planning some road trips and you just want to drive along and feel the freedom.

 Get all the tips and tricks on how to update an older camper trailer easy and of course on a budget in this E-book:

 How to remodel a camper trailer easy and cheap

-If you are thinking about buying a used camper or you have one sitting in your driveway but it definitely needs an update, here are my best tips how to remodel a camper trailer easy and cheap.
+If you are thinking about buying a used camper or you have one sitting in your driveway but it definitely needs an update, here are my best tips on how to remodel a camper trailer easy and cheap.
 And I didn’t spend a lot of money on the remodeling either.
-So go for it – you have nothing to loose.
+So go for it – you have nothing to lose.

 All campers we looked at during our search were brown or beige on the inside.
 Not very appealing to me.

 Therefore I did some research on how hard it is to update an old camper or RV and decided that I can do this on my own.

 We looked at really bad ones and some looked sort of o.k.
 At the end of our search, we decided to buy a 10-year-old “FunFinder”, 18 ft. long, in decent shape, because ‘he talked to me’.